Search locations or food

 Marinades vary, but typically include dark soy sauce, sugar, garlic, lime juice, and other seasonings.
 It is believed that satay originated in the Indonesian region of Java and that it was developed under the influence of Muslim traders who migrated from India.

-MOST ICONIC Satay
+MOST ICONIC Sate

 View more